-Most app marketers who are new to CTV will start with prospecting campaigns, which just means you're looking to bring new, qualified leads into the funnel.
+Most marketers who are new to CTV will start with prospecting campaigns, which just means you're looking to bring new, qualified leads into the funnel.
 These ads tell viewers exactly what to do (buy your product) and where to do it (your website).
 This means your ad creative needs to make two things clear: the call to action and your URL.
 We'll get into creative best practices later.

-There's always the chance that someone will see your ad, look you up in the app store, and leave without downloading or buying your app.
-Maybe they just wanted to check out reviews or look at other, similar options.
+There's always the chance that someone will see your ad, visit your website, and leave without buying anything.
+Maybe they just wanted to peruse or maybe they want to research more before making a purchase.
 This is the audience you want to retarget.

 Although retargeting is often seen as more sophisticated and saved for "phase two" of advertising strategies, it shouldn't be.
-We usually recommend launching retargeting campaigns with prospecting campaigns because they can be incredibly effective at bringing people back to your website or app store and driving conversions.
+We usually recommend launching retargeting campaigns with prospecting campaigns because they can be incredibly effective at bringing people back to your website and driving conversions.